jspinak/brobot/docs/docs/01-getting-started/ai-brobot-project-creation.md

 - [ ] State classes have ONLY objects (StateImage/StateString), NO methods
 - [ ] Each state has ONE TransitionSet class with ALL its transitions
 - [ ] TransitionSet classes have ONLY methods, NO StateImage objects
-- [ ] NO TransitionManager class exists (use Navigation service)
+- [ ] NO TransitionManager class exists (use StateNavigation service)
-- [ ] @OutgoingTransition methods navigate FROM the state TO other states
+- [ ] @OutgoingTransition methods navigate FROM the state and activate target states
 - [ ] Only ONE @IncomingTransition method per TransitionSet
 - [ ] Images organized in folders by state name
 - [ ] application.properties configured with brobot settings